Tag Archives: Film Alley

 Q: Will I have homework if I attend the informal class?

-A: No. We only suggest that you become at least marginally familiar with the curriculum material provided (a digital copy of a book).
-In our discussion, you can add your voice to the mix or just silently enjoy the conversation.
+A: No. We only suggest that you become at least marginally familiar with the curriculum material made available (a digital copy of a book).
+In our discussion, you can add your voice to the mix or just quietly enjoy the conversation.

 Q: Do I get academic credit?